List of government agencies in DC Comics: A.R.G.U.S.

 Advanced Research Group Uniting Super-Humans (A.R.G.U.S.) is a U.S. federal agency operating under the jurisdiction of Homeland Security.
-It is under the command of Col. Steve Trevor and Director Amanda Waller.
+It is under the command of Colonel Steve Trevor and Director Amanda Waller.

 A.S.A.

 The A.S.A. (short for American Security Agency) was a U.S. government organization that supervised the creation of the national team of super-agents called the Force of July.
 The chairman of the A.S.A. was B. Eric Blairman.
-Blairman was later replaced as head of the A.S.A. by the even more corrupt Abraham Lincoln Carlyle, who made an attempt to use the Psycho Pirate's Medusa Mask to get himself elected president.
+Blairman was later replaced as head of the A.S.A. by the even more corrupt Abraham Lincoln Carlyle, who made an attempt to use Psycho-Pirate's Medusa Mask to get himself elected president.
 During an internecine war within the U.S. Government called the Janus Directive, Carlyle and most of the Force of July were killed in battle.
 The American Security Agency was made defunct shortly afterwards.